Reviews

 Entrepreneurship loneliness isn’t the first thing you think of when becoming an entrepreneur.
 If you are like me, you think about being in charge of your own schedule or how you are going to make the world a better place.
 There are so many good things, but also know it can be very lonely.
 The loneliness of business ownership hit home in a big way for me last week.

-It had been 10 months since I saw the owner of the take out place just down the street from my office.
+It had been 10 months since I saw the owner of the take out place just down the street from my Grandview office.
 The owner’s charisma was still there.
 However, something was off.
 To put in bluntly, he looked awful.
 He was puffy and he got some little things wrong with my order.
 We made a plans to meet soon to discuss the furniture plans for his 2nd location.
 He had bought a building and was completely renovating it.
 I came home and couldn’t shake the feeling that all was not well.
 I planned what I would say at our meeting and how I would navigate the conversation to his health and that maybe the expansion wasn’t the best idea.

 Years ago, I owned a franchise.
 Within days of owning the franchise, I knew it was a mistake.
 Thousands and thousands of dollars and 2 years later, it was still a mistake.
 I just couldn’t figure out how to get out.
 During that painful time of trying to save a struggling business, I was so lonely.
 Friends assumed I was living the dream.
 I couldn’t tell them that I had just put the few thousand dollars I had left into making payroll.
 I did go to a therapist during those difficult times.
 She told me I was in a situational depression.
 Once the situation changed, I would be fine and she was right.